etylizer/testrunner/README.md

 - `--disable-parallellism` | `-d`: Disables parallellism.
 This will run all tests sequentially.
 - `--timeout-executable <path>` | `-t <path>`: The path to the `timeout` executable.
 Defaults to a `timeout` executable in the current working directory.
+- `--ety-dir <path>`: The path to the directory of an `ety` executable.
+Defaults to the current directory. **This option is required for some ety versions due to an issue in ety.**
+- `--debug`: Enables debug logging.
+Will print all outputs from the analyzer executions to the command line.

 The timeout executable is used to limit both memory usage and runtime of the tested analyzer executables.